 Beginning in 2011, we embarked on efforts to develop coronavirus vaccines becoming one of the first major groups to recognize the pandemic threats caused by coronaviruses.
 We teamed with a leading coronavirus research group at the New York Blood Center now headed by Lanying Du, together with Dr. Kent Tseng from University of Texas Medical Branch.
 On that basis, we developed two recombinant subunit vaccines for the coronaviruses that caused both SARS and MERS outbreaks.
 The subunit vaccine for SARS, the SARS-CoV RBD219-N1 vaccine candidate, was technology transferred to WRAIR for its manufacturing under good practices and a batch of clinical-grade drug substance was generated.
 The intention is that the SARS-CoV RBD219-N1 vaccine candidate will be concurrently developed as a potential heterologous vaccine for SARS-COV-2.

-3. Created an alliance with Seattle-based product development partnership PATH to shape a regulatory and global access strategy for the both vaccine programs vaccine.
+- Created an alliance with Seattle-based product development partnership PATH to shape a regulatory and global access strategy.
 PATH previously led the development and introduction of the meningococcal A and malaria vaccines for Africa.

 CoV RBD 2nd Generation Vaccines

 Our goal is to accelerate the development of a safe and effective vaccine against COVID-19 using a well-known vaccine technology with a robust track record.
 Leveraging a decade of robust scientific evidence developing the receptor-binding domain (RBD) vaccines against SARS-CoV or MERS-CoV as safe and effective, we propose to implement our successful strategy and transition in an accelerated manner a SARS-CoV-2 RBD protein as a COVID-19 vaccine through the critical path of preclinical development leading to a rapid start of a first in human clinical trial.